kariminf/jslingua/README.md

 }
 ```

-# Create a new language
+# Add a new language
+TODO

 # License
 The code is released under Apache 2.0 license.